 You know, when I worked at the Young Turks, he was harassing all of the girls there that work there.

-He's he's an absolutely disgusting human being.
+He's an absolutely disgusting human being.

 I don't believe that anyone should harm him or anything else.